 EaglePAY – an online billing and payment system that allows students and Authorized Payers the ability to view and print bills and make payments online.

 Financial Aid – awards not included on the billing statement may be deducted from the bill balance, provided the student’s financial awards have been accepted and verified.
+Please note: All initial financial aid packages are based on full-time enrollment.
+Enrollment is then reviewed after the add-drop period each semester.
+At that time, it is determined if changes will be made to financial aid awards based on enrollment.

 Payment Plan, Credit Card & ACH Payments – the options to either make one-time payments via credit card and ACH or set up a payment plan through EaglePAY.